12lolo/12lolo/README.md

 You must be one of my classmates who got bored and started wandering around on your computer doing absolutely fuck zero.

-If you are not one of my classmates then I am sorry dissapoint, here you won't find anything interesting.
+If you are not one of my classmates then I am sorry to dissapoint, here you won't find anything interesting.

 As a college student trying to get my degree in software engineering, I don't have much free time, and the time that I do get, I spend harassing children in the video game Rust or watching anime.